-– Supporting knowledge creation and exchange in the fields of brewing, malting and fermentation science within the increasing environmental constraints of the ‘European Green Deal’
+– Supporting knowledge creation and exchange in brewing, malting, and fermentation science within the framework of the European Green Deal’s environmental constraints.

 – Enhancing the competences and competitiveness of the European micro-brewing sector and promoting the positive contribution European beer can make to a sustainable economy.

 – Encouraging the continuous improvement and dissemination of best practices and sustainable techniques within the brewing sector.